icub-tech-iit/creo2urdf/README.md

 ## Assumptions & limitations

 - In order to export the urdf of the robot, the relative CREO mechanism has to conform to [these guidelines](https://github.com/icub-tech-iit/cad-libraries/wiki/Prepare-PTC-Creo-Mechanism-for-URDF).
-- The joints are in 0.
+- The joints are in position 0.
 - Right now it can handle only **REVOLUTE** and **FIXED** joints.

 ## Installation from binaries